For the First Time, the Chinese Spent More Money in Czech Than the Russians, Each One More Than 20 Thousand

 |Source: Global Blue|

-A fifth more Chinese tourists came to Czech last year, 211 thousand altogether.
+Fifth more Chinese tourists came to Czech last year, 211 thousand altogether.
 According to the estimations of Czech travel agencies, this year their amount will rise to approximately 270 thousand.
-This should be enabled also by a new airline.
-Chinese Hainan Airlines started providing a link between Prague and Being in September and the airline will be supposedly used by approximately 60 thousand passengers per year.
+This should also be enabled by a new airline.
+Chinese Hainan Airlines started providing a link between Prague and Being in September, and the airline will be supposedly used by approximately 60 thousand passengers per year.